niv-b/restaurants-service/infra/README.md

 The infra is provisioned with terraform,
 When you first run it locally, make sure to run the `infra/boostrap.sh` script that will login to azure and create the tf state blob storage.

 Then you can run in each app, based on the order:

 `terraform init`

 `terraform plan -var-file=../environments/dev/github-azure-integration`

 `terraform apply -var-file=../environments/dev/github-azure-integration`
-etc.

 ## File Structure

-The folder consists the `configs` folder for changing config files `Templates` is terraform templates
-`Regions` is per environment values.

 ```text
 .